Ben Elliott

 Recent advice and ongoing cases include:

-- Advice on statutory residence and domicile.
+- Advice on statutory residence, domicile and sovereign immunity.

 - Acting in appeal concerning the ownership of a joint bank account for inheritance purposes.